TypicalHog/THCrypt/README.md

 -Key can be up to 65536 characters long.
 (16 is more than enough though :O)

--Time complexity is linear, but every new character added to the key makes the brute-force 2^8 times harder.
+-Time complexity is linear, but every new character added to the key makes the brute-force attack 2^8 times harder.

 -Before encryption and decryption, lookup tables are created if they are not present already.
 (Which is both good and bad because it makes the whole process a tiny bit faster but adds 2 extra files to the parent directory)